 - Try different grips and don’t be afraid to combine them.
 People have different skin types and sweat differently, find your unique blend.
 BUT remember, grip aid is a tool and should never replace the strength you need in your hands to grip.

 - Give yourself time to develop strength in your hands.
 Muscles need time to grow so keep trying by gripping with BOTH hands on the pole at all times.
 Just trying once or twice a day will make a HUGE difference in a few short weeks.

 - Lastly but most importantly, don’t skimp on the nutrition.
-80% of you success to drop weight, gain muscle, and be more fit is in your diet not your exercise regimen.
-Learn to eat healthier for fat loss, get quality lean protein, and ditch junk carbs like sugar, breads, pasta, and desserts.
+80% of you success to drop weight, gain muscle, and be more fit is in your diet, not your exercise regimen.
+Learn to eat healthier for fat loss, get quality lean protein, and ditch junk carbs like sugar, bread, pasta, and desserts.